-< Background > The reform of the legislative framework of procurement is one of the twelve priority actions set out in the Single Market Act adopted in April 2011.
-As part of this reform programme, the European Commission announced on 31 March 2012 a proposal for a Regulation on the access of third-country goods and services to the EU public procurement market.
-(COM (2012) 124).
-The BRT has a serious concern about the measures in the proposed Regulation that would enable the EU to close its market unilaterally.
-The BRT is concerned because, by exercising the proposed unilateral measures, the EU could send a signal to its trading partners that the EU is closing its procurement market discreetly, which could trigger a chain reaction of protectionist measures all over the world.
-Should it happen, the EU's intention and objective of opening procurement markets internationally would not be achieved.
-WP-A / # 19 / J to E The deployment of alternative fuels infrastructure The BRT supports the plan to expedite the deployment of alternative fuels infrastructure as described in a proposal for a Directive on the deployment of alternative fuels infrastructure, and understands that the detail of the contents has been in discussion in Trialogue session to be finalized in middle of April.
-The BRT requests the authorities of the EU, however, - 1) To delete the disproportionate emphasis on specific technology. - 2) To confirm that the Directive will not exclude the fast charging technologies other than Type "Combo2" from becoming an authorized recharging system in the EU, and will not remove them from the European market. - < Recent Progress > Under the Trialogue session.
+< Background > The reform of the legislative framework of public procurement is one of the twelve priority actions set out in the Single Market Act adopted in April 2011.
+Although the European Commission has stated in its Work Programme 2015 its intention to withdraw and modify a proposal for a Regulation on the access of third-country goods and services to the EU public procurement market (COM (2012) 124), it still intends to establish legislative rules on the access of third countries goods and services to the EU's internal market in public procurement and procedures supporting negotiations on the access of the EU good and services to the public procurement markets of third countries.
+The BRT has a serious concern about such legislation that would enable the EU to close its market unilaterally.
+The BRT is concerned because, by exercising such unilateral measures, the EU could send a signal to its trading partners that the EU is closing its procurement market discreetly, which could trigger a chain reaction of protectionist measures all over the world.
+Should it happen, the EU's intention and objective of opening public procurement markets internationally would not be achieved.